 The bottom bed pulls out from the bench seat behind the front seats.
 It folds out into a mattress with the passenger seats becoming part of the bed.

 This means if you are tall… or a normal-sized adult for that matter, your feet will end up on the passenger seats with a gap in the middle.
 I didn’t love this idea for cooler weather, but we survived.

 The bedding is very warm and comfortable to make up for the basic beds at least.

 We slept 4 nights in our Jucy Camper – 2 nights in Woolgoolga and 2 nights in Yamba.

 There is a radio and a CD player built into the dashboard with an auxiliary cable.
-We listed to the local radio stations at times, or used our Blutooth UE Boom speaker instead.
+We listened to the local radio stations at times or used our Bluetooth UE Boom speaker instead.